szTheory/beamtoolbox/README.md

 - Prefer stdlib to a third party package
 - Prefer the better tested version
-- Prefer the faster solution
+- Prefer the faster library
-- Prefer the more mature solution
+- Prefer the more mature library
+- Prefer the library with less dependencies
 - Prefer the Erlang version to a thin Elixir wrapper (less dependencies)

 ## Contributing